I was asked to consult at the last minute. Can I expedite the approval process?

 A: You should still fill out a consulting request form and check the box indicating that this is a late request.
 Please reach out to your Faculty Consulting Office and we will provide you with advice relevant to your specific situation.

-In most cases, with some rare exceptions, late requests will incur a sanction for violating the pre-approval requirement of the Faculty Consulting Policy.
+In most cases, with some rare exceptions, late requests will incur a sanction for violating the pre-approval requirement of the Faculty Consulting Policy (see the Procedures on Faculty Consulting for details).
 For the majority of first violations of the policy, where the request would have been approved if it had been submitted in advance the sanction you will receive is a counseling letter that does not go on your personnel record and is not a form of disciplinary action.

 If you are offered a payment that you did not expect for professional service activities (i.e., an honorarium for a talk that was not discussed in advance, an unexpected payment for reviewing an article) after the activity has taken place, you can choose to pay these funds into a University account, or decline to accept the funds.
 As you would not then be receiving any personal compensation, you would not need consulting approval.
 If you will not be taking any compensation, you should not submit a consulting request and will not be subject to a sanction for consulting prior to approval.